 100. Physical Geology.

-The evolution and description of structural and topographic features of the earth.
-Lectures, discussions, and problems.
-Prerequisite: Geology 1A.
+The evolution and description of the structural and topographical features of the earth.
+Faulting, folding, and orogenic forces with practical illustrations from the North American Continent.
+Lectures, discussions, and occasional field trips.
+Prerequisite: Geology 1A-1B.

 101. Geologic Problems.